paralleldrive/react-feature-toggles/README.md

 ```

-## Applying query overrides
+## Enabling features from the URL

-Query logic has been moved out of the provider component, you should now handle this logic before passing features to `FeatureToggles`
+In v2, query logic has been moved out of the provider component.
+You should now handle this logic before passing features to `FeatureToggles`

 ```js
 import { FeatureToggles, mergeFeatures, parseQuery } from '@paralleldrive/react-feature-toggles';